-NatCASS is also completing a Code of Practice for the re-use of ASS materials that are excavated and removed from development sites, and NSW is actively represented.
-Guidelines for the identification and management of inland ASS were developed through the National Water Quality Management Strategy (NWQMS) (Baldwin 2011)
+NatCASS has also completed a Code of Practice for the re-use of ASS materials that are excavated and removed from development sites.
+Guidelines for the identification and management of inland ASS were developed through the National Water Quality Management Strategy ( ).

 Research, development and data collection

 The National Soil Research, Development and Extension Strategy ( ) provides over-arching guidance on relevant soil issues and solutions and seeks to drive strategic investment and collaboration to improve soil condition.
 The NSW Government supports and leads this strategy on behalf of stakeholders.
 It is referenced in the recently released National Soil Strategy ( ).

 The NSW Department of Planning, Industry and Environment (DPIE) collects data on soil and land management processes, conducts surveys, undertakes research and maintains NSW soil data through eSPADE.

 The NSW Department of Primary Industries has a large research, development and adoption program that develops technologies and management systems to: